Landscape Contracting and Management

 All students in Landscape Contracting and Management are required to have their own personal computer.
 Please see the department specific guidelines prior to purchasing a computer.

-According to the U.S. Bureau of Labor Statistics, in May 2009, first-line supervisors and managers of landscaping, lawn service and grounds keeping workers' median annual salary was $40,950.
+According to the U.S. Bureau of Labor Statistics, in May 2017, first-line supervisors and managers of landscaping, lawn service and grounds keeping workers' mean annual wage was $50,200.
 Landscaping contractors fall into this category.
-The Bureau of Labor Statistics reports employment is expected to grow faster than average, and job opportunities should be good.

 Students may transfer to Mississippi State University from regionally accredited community, junior or senior colleges for any period of enrollment, provided they have earned a 2.0 GPA (as computed by Mississippi State University) on all college courses attempted as well as earned a 2.0 GPA on the 30-hours of core courses.
 Transfer students should look at the transfer course equivalent guide to determine which courses will transfer.